Topley’s

 When Topleys was reviewed for coppicing, the Trust conservation staff considered that the number of mature standards was excessive.
 The optimum number for wildlife is around eight per hectare.
 By this criterion, Topleys had at least six too many.
 Thus a number of oaks were earmarked for felling during the 1997–98 season.

-A cut is made low down on the side of the tree on which it is intended to fall The cut is triangular, with the lower face parallel to the ground.
-The next cuts are on the other side of the tree.
+A cut is made low down on the side of the tree on which it is intended to fall. then a second triangular cut is made, with the lower face parallel to the ground.
+Further cutting is done on the side that the tree will not be falling.
 As the tree falls, it does so away from the chainsaw operator.

 The side branches are now removed and are stacked nearby.
-The felled tree can now be sawn into convenient logs that can be moved by tractor to an adjacent area (below) where it can be further processed.
+The felled tree can now be sawn into convenient logs that can be moved by tractor to an adjacent area (image below) where it can be further processed.

 Planking